• Skip to primary navigation

 If possible, get one with an adjustable guide as you can then ensure that your tile stays straight while cutting it.
 You will also then get a nice crisp line.

-Electric Tile Cutter
+How to Cut Tiles Using an Electric Tile Cutter

 As you will be working close to the cutting wheel, make sure that you take great care and don’t get your fingers too close!

-Cutting Ceramic Tiles With a Hand Saw
+Cutting Tiles Using a Tile Saw

 150mm Tile Saw Blade